KillianLynch/local-lab-dev/JSON Duality cloud world/create-schema/create-schema.md

 	```
     ![Connect to the database](images/ords-serve.png " ")

-4. If running in a Sandbox go to Activities and then at the top click on new window.
-If Chrome is not running then click on Chrome.
+6. IIf you are running this in a Sandbox, go to Activities and then click on New Window at the top.
+If Chrome is not running, click on Chrome.

     ![opening a new chrome window](images/new_chrome_window.png " ")

-5. The address for SQL Developer Web on your machine is below.
-Copy and paste that into the browser.
+7. Copy and paste the following address into the browser.
+This is the address for SQL Developer Web on your machine.
 Note: If you did not start ORDs, ORDs stopped working or you closed that terminal in the previous lab, go back and complete the steps in that lab to start ORDs otherwise it will not be running to login here.

     ```
     <copy>